 - Collaborative Whiteboards, Docs, and Mind Maps to develop ideas in real-time alongside the team

 - Flexible time tracking from any device, window, app, or task with the global timer

 - Over 15 project views, including Calendar, Board, and the unique Workload view

-- A vast Template Library for every use case, from design briefs to customer journey maps
+- A vast Template Library for every use case, from creative briefs, design briefs to customer journey maps

 - Multiple assignees on tasks for total transparency into all progress

 - Visual collaboration features available on every pricing plan

 - 50+ Task Automations to streamline any project workflow

 - So many powerful collaboration tools can pose a learning curve

 - Not all views are available in the mobile app—yet!